Kandamkulathy Ayursoukhyam Ayurvedic Resort

 A fruit basket containing apples, oranges, and bananas await us…

 We soak in the surrounding: it’s pitch dark outside, raining, cold, light from the distant lamp illuminating the restaurant softly, the sound of the river roaring fifty feet away.
-We imagine piping hot dal, freshly-steamed rice, and rich vegetable curry arrive and we enjoy our dinner.
+The piping hot dal, freshly-steamed rice, and rich vegetable curry arrive and we enjoy our dinner.

-Breakfast the next day consists of omelette, toast, butter, jam, and tea.
-It’s better than last night’s dinner.
-Much, much better.
+Breakfast the next day consists of an omelette, toast, butter, jam, and tea.

 Lunch is disappointing.
-I’m planning to speak with the manager about it, when a chubby and cheerful man emerges from the kitchen and begins chatting with one of the guests.
-“Are you the owner of this place?” we ask when he approaches us and shakes hand with Masood.
+I’m planning to speak with the manager about it when a chubby and cheerful man emerges from the kitchen and begins chatting with one of the guests.
+“Are you the owner of this place?” we ask when he approaches us and shakes hands with Masood.
 “Oh, no!” he laughs, “I’m the cook!”